Paralepista flaccida: Description

-The gills are decurrent and closely packed.
-They are a similar hue to the cap, but paler.
-The spore print is white or pale pink.

-The stem is up to about 7 cm long and about 0.8 cm thick, a similar colour to the cap.
+The gills are decurrent and closely packed, with a lighter hue than the cap.
+The yellowish stem is up to 10 cm long and 1 cm thick.
+The flesh is whitish with a peppery smell.
+The spore print is white to cream.

-The smell is agreeably mushroomy and the taste is mild.

 Microscopic characteristics

-The spores are almost spherical with small spines or warts, about 4.5 µm in diameter.
+The spores are almost spherical with small spines or warts, about 4.5 μm in diameter.
 There are no distinctive cystidia.
 There is no microscopic difference between the flaccida and inversa forms.